Dead Prez (1996- )

 Dead Prez is hip hop music group that includes members Khnum Muata “stic.man” Ibomu and Mutulu “M-1” Olugbala.
 The group known for their hit singles including, “Hip Hop,” “Wolves,” “Mind Sex,” and “Hell Yeah (Pimp the System).”
 Ibomu was born Clayton Gavin on March 6, 1974, in Shadeville, Florida to unnamed parents.
 Olugbala was born Lavonne Alfred on May 12, 1975, to unnamed parents in New York City, New York.
 The two first met while both attended Florida A&M University in Tallahassee, Florida and became friends after sharing an interest of music and leftist political ideology.

-Olugbala would join the Uhuru Movement, a socialist and African internationalist movement founder by Omail Yeshitela.
+Olugbala would join the Uhuru Movement, a socialist and African internationalist movement founded by Omail Yeshitela.
 The duo was discovered by Brand Nubian member Lorenzo “Lord Jamar” Dechalus while they were in New York City.
 Dechalus helped them sign a deal with Loud Records.

 In 2000, Dead Prez released their debut album called Let’s Get Free.
 The album featured the singles “Hip Hop,” “Wolves,” “Police State,” “Mind Sex,” “I’m a African,” and “It’s Bigger Than Hip-Hop.”
-One of the producers on the album who was Kanye West who was unknown at the time.
+One of the producers on the album was Kanye West, who was unknown at the time.
 “Let’s Get Free” sold over 300,000 units but failed to go gold (500,000 units).

 In 2002, Dead Prez released a mixtape called Turn Off The Radio: The Mixtape Vol. 1.
 The mixtape featured the singles “Turn Off the Radio,” and “We Need a Revolution,” The mixtape peaked at 78 on the Billboard Top R&B/Hip Hop albums.
 A year later, the group released a second mixtape album, Turn Off The Radio: The Mixtape Vol. 2: Get Free or Die Tryin which included the singles “Fuck the Law,” and “When Mamma Cries,” The album charted on the US Billboard 200 Albums chart at no. 144.